Mary S. Lovell

-Mary Sybilla Lovell is a British writer, daughter of William G. and Mary Catherine (née Wooley) Shelton.
+Mary Sybilla Lovell (born 23 October 1941) is a British writer and the daughter of William G. and Mary Catherine (née Wooley) Shelton.
 She married Clifford C. Lovell on 22 October 1960.
 They divorced in 1974.
-She married Geoffrey A. H. Watts on 11 July 1992.
-She has one child: Graeme R. Lovell.
+She married Geoffrey A. H. Watts on 11 July 1992 (deceased May 3, 1995).
+She has one child, Graeme R. Lovell.

-She was an accountant and company director until she began writing in 1980 following a serious riding accident which left her temporarily disabled.
+She was an accountant from 1963-83, company directly from 1983-86, and began her writing career in 1986 following a serious riding accident which left her temporarily disabled.

 She has written biographies of Beryl Markham, Amelia Earhart, Jane Digby, Richard Francis Burton, Amy Elizabeth Thorpe, the Mitford Girls, Bess of Hardwick and the Churchills.
 Her book on Markham, Straight on Till Morning, researched and written in under a year, after weeks of interviews with the subject in Nairobi, became an immediate international bestseller when it was published in 1987 and was twelve weeks on the New York Times Best Seller list.

 She also wrote The Mitford Girls (titled The Sisters in the USA), a biography of the celebrated Mitford sisters, first published in September 2001 (paperback August 2002), and her Bess of Hardwick, was published in the UK in 2005.
 Four of her books have been optioned for films.

 Until 2011 she often led reader groups interested in Jane Digby around Syria to follow in the footsteps of this favourite subject of hers.
-She loves to travel to the Middle East.
+She loves to travel to the Middle East, and she is a fellow of the Royal Geographical Society.

 Amelia, a major movie starring Richard Gere and Hilary Swank, was based on her bestselling book The Sound of Wings - a biography of Amelia Earhart.
 It was released in October 2009.